-2.5.5.
+2.4.6.
 DISMISSAL

-LECOM may dismiss a student at any time if circumstances of a legal, moral, behavioral, ethical, health or academic nature justify such an action and if it is deemed necessary to safeguard its standards of scholarship, conduct, and orderly operation.
+The SDM may dismiss a student at any time it deems necessary to safeguard its standards of scholarship, conduct and orderly operation.

 The SPG Committee may recommend dismissal of a student for any of the following reasons: